-The property changed hands and by 1951, 382 Commonwealth was owned by Jack and Harry Goldberg.
+On April 18, 1951, 382 Commonwealth was acquired from William Ferguson by John Goldberg and Harry Goldberg.
 In April of 1951, they applied for (and subsequently received) permission to convert the building from twelve apartments (two per floor) to 24 apartments (four per floor).

-The property changed hands and In August of 1973, was acquired by V. Scott Follansbee, trustee of the 382 Commonwealth Avenue Realty Trust.
+On August 18, 1973, 382 Commonwealth was acquired from John Perry by V. Scott Follansbee, trustee of the 382 Commonwealth Avenue Realty Trust.
 By that time, it consisted of 23 apartments, one dental office, and one doctor’s office.